How Machine Learning Is Catching Fraudsters — Almost before They Act

 ‘Most fraud management systems on the market today work by looking for “bad” behaviour,’ says Oakhall; ‘in other words, they rely on pattern-matching against recognised past fraud types.’

-That’s why when you spend more than usual, or take money out on holiday, your transaction raises red flags with your bank’s fraud detection equipment.
+That’s why when you spend more than usual, or take money out on holiday, your transaction raises red flags with your bank’s fraud detection machine learning equipment.
 It’s also why, if someone steals your credit card, they can often make a sizable number of small purchases on it before it gets flagged.
 In short, because the approach is similar, so are the results: fraud escapes detection while the system generates an unacceptably high number of false positives.

 These rules-based systems can be effective.
 ‘For example,’ says data scientist Li Yang, ‘if a customer charges his credit card at a store in California but one hour later uses it again at an ATM in Germany, well, that can’t be right.’